covallee/constant-11ty/about/index.md

 # About me

-I am Constant, I'm a lead front-end engineer at Cirque du Soleil Entertainment Group.
+I am Constant, I'm a team lead engineer at Cirque du Soleil Entertainment Group.

 Some of the technologies that I use: